cs1302uga/cs1302-tutorials/packages1.md

    the commands you enter will be run.
 In the command above, our pwd is `cs1302-packages`.
 Since the `HelloWorld.java` file is not in that directory, we had to specify the relative path `src/HelloWorld.java` to tell the compiler how to find that file relative to the pwd.
-We're telling the compiler "first, go into the `src` directory and then you'll see the file `HelloWorld.java`".
+We're telling the compiler "first, go into the `src` directory, and then you'll see the file `HelloWorld.java`".

    **Important Note:** `bin` is just the relative path to the directory where the compiled `.class` files will be placed.
 In this example, `bin` is a directory located inside of the present working directory.
 You can replace `bin` with any relative or absolute path to any directory that you have permission to write to.
-For example, if we had a direcory called `class_files` in our present working directory, we could compile the code with `-d class_files` and our `.class` files would be placed in that directory.
+For example, if we had a directory called `class_files` in our present working directory, we could compile the code with `-d class_files` and our `.class` files would be placed in that directory.

    Now, if you list the contents of the `bin` directory, you will see that it contains `HelloWorld.class`.
 Listing the `src` directory contents will show only `HelloWorld.java`.
    Now our project is more organized!

-   Try running the program again, specifying the new class path (`bin`) using `-cp`:
+   Try running the program again, specifying the new classpath (`bin`) using `-cp`:

    ```
    $ java -cp bin HelloWorld